Silicon carbide: Fishing rod guides

 Silicon carbide is used in the manufacturing of fishing guides because of its durability and wear resistance.
 Silicon Carbide rings are fit into a guide frame, typically made from stainless steel or titanium which keep the line from touching the rod blank.
 The rings provide a low friction surface which improves casting distance while providing adequate hardness that prevents abrasion from braided fishing line.

+Pottery glazes

+Silicon carbide is used as a raw ingredient in some glazes applied to ceramics.
+At high temperatures it can reduce metal oxides forming silica and carbon dioxide.
+This can be used to make the glaze foam and crater due to the evolved carbon dioxide gas, or to reduce the colorant oxides and achieve colors such as copper reds otherwise only possible in a fuel powered reduction firing in an electric kiln.